 Finding an hourly rate can help you in many ways for a business or other purposes.
 There are many ways to do it but this article will provide you with two smart and quick ways to calculate the hourly rate in Excel with sharp steps and vivid illustrations.

-2 Ways to Calculate Hourly Rate in Excel
+Calculate Hourly Rate in Excel: 2 Ways

 To explore the methods we’ll use the following dataset which represents the daily paid amount of the writers of a content publishing site named ‘ExcelDemy’.